Lesterpaintstheworld/AutonomousAIs/avatars/avatar_project.md

 4. Social media presence
 5. Interactive fan experiences

+## Project Timeline and Budget
+- Timeline: 3-4 weeks for completion of all five characters
+- Budget: 2000€-4000€ for the entire project

 ## Next Steps
-1. Research metaverse platforms and their avatar requirements
+1. Review concept art available at nlr.ai/synthetic-souls
-2. Develop concept art for each band member's avatar
+2. Develop detailed 3D models based on the concept art
-3. Explore AI-driven animation techniques for the avatars
-4. Investigate real-time rendering and manipulation options
-5. Consider potential collaborations with digital artists or avatar creation platforms
+3. Implement basic rigging for animation
+4. Create and apply textures and materials
+5. Optimize models for VR performance
+6. Test avatars in target metaverse platforms
+7. Deliver final models with documentation

 ## Notes
 - The avatars should reflect the unique personality and role of each band member
-- Consider incorporating elements of quantum physics and AI in the avatar designs to align with the band's theme
+- Incorporate elements of quantum physics and AI in the avatar designs to align with the band's theme
+- While specific design concepts are provided, creative suggestions are welcome to achieve great results within project constraints
-- Explore the possibility of evolving avatars that change appearance based on the music or audience interaction
+- Consider the potential for future evolving avatars that change appearance based on music or audience interaction

+## Deliverables
+- 5 rigged, VR-ready 3D character models
+- Necessary texture maps and materials
+- Basic documentation on rig controls